 What is the large-scale and fine-scale organization of object knowledge in the cortex?
 How does neural organization relate to the architecture of the mind?
 How is our cognitive architecture shaped by demands of an active observer in the world?

 Konkle & Caramazza.
 Tripartite Organization of the Ventral Stream by Animacy and Object Size.
-Journal of Neuroscience, in press.
+Journal of Neuroscience, 2013.

 Konkle & Oliva.
 A Real-World Size Organization of Object Responses in Occipito-Temporal Cortex.
 Neuron, 2012.

 Cohen, Konkle, Rhee, Nakayama, & Alvarez.
 Processing multiple visual objects is limited by overlap in neural channels.
 Submitted.